Exponentially Closed Fields and the Conjecture on Intersections with Tori: The Schanuel property and the kernel

 For a subvariety $\mathcal{V} \subs G^n \cross \A^m$, where $\A$ is affine space, and $\pbar \in \A^m$, we write $V_\pbar \subs G^n$ for the fibre of $\mathcal{V}$ at $\pbar$, and consider $\mathcal{V} = (V_\pbar)_{\pbar \in \A^m}$ as a parametric family of subvarieties of $G^n$.
 For such a family, consider the axiom:

-We take the Strong Kernel scheme to be the scheme of all such axioms, for all $n,m \in \N$, and for all families $\mathcal{V}$ defined over $\Q$.
-So every subvariety of $G^n$ defined over $\ker$ will appear as $V_\kbar$ for some family $\mathcal{V}$ and some tuple $\kbar$ from $\ker$.
-Clearly (using the fibre dimension theorem again) the Strong Kernel scheme is expressible as an \Loo-sentence, and, if CIT is true, it is expressible as a first-order axiom scheme.
+We take the SPOK scheme to be the scheme of all such axioms, for all $n,m \in \N$, and for all families $\mathcal{V}$ defined over $\Q$.
+So every subvariety of $G^n$ defined over $\ker(F)$ will appear as $V_\kbar$ for some family $\mathcal{V}$ and some tuple $\kbar$ from $\ker(F)$.
+By the fibre dimension theorem, the SPOK scheme is expressible as an \Loo-sentence, and, if CIT is true, it is expressible as a first-order axiom scheme.